akajuvonen/akajuvonen.github.io/_drafts/lambda-calc.md

 - 1 := λf.λx.f x
 - 2 := λf.λx.f (f x)

+Python `lambda` vs Lambda Calculus.
+Similar, but not the same.
+Python lambda is a superset, since it can take more than one argument, e.g., `lambda x, y: x + y`.

 ```python
 zero = lambda f: lambda x: x
 one = lambda f: lambda x: f(x)